North Tulsa

 Closing the gaps

-Opportunity gaps are evident throughout north Tulsa (neighborhoods north of U.S. Interstate 244), where data shows that a child born in the neighborhood will live 11 fewer years than a child born in south Tulsa.
-We support efforts to close these gaps and end disparities.
+Opportunity gaps are evident throughout north Tulsa (neighborhoods north of U.S. Interstate 244), where data shows that a person born in the neighborhood will live 11 fewer years than a person born in south Tulsa.
+Through affordable, quality housing developments, improving access to career opportunities, neighborhood beautification and more, we support efforts to close these gaps and end disparities.

 Our approach